 A favourite hole-in-the-wall is B3 Cafe, best known for what may be Melbourne’s cheapest and best baguette sandwiches.
 From the classic ham or smoked salmon to eggplant schnitzel baguettes, you’ve got a meal for a few coins.

 Serving a selection of fresh pan-fried dumplings, Shandong Mama Mini is a tiny eatery nestled in Centre Place.
-Worth the stop by, favoured fillings include the vegan zucchini mix or mackerel with coriander, ginger and chives.
+Favoured fillings include the vegan zucchini mix or mackerel with coriander, ginger and chives.

 Somehow, Jungle Juice Bar has managed to squeeze in a little interior seating.
 Of course it’s at a premium, so you may have to go milkcrate hunting to pause with their simple, tasty fare.
 Fresh juice and a club sandwich, or coffee and a New York-style bagel?